1-800-935-2620 Speak to a Tour Expert

 Cesky Krumlov

-Depart Vienna by minivan in the morning and cross the border into the Czech Republic.
+Depart Vienna by minivan this morning and cross the border into the Czech Republic.
 Your next stop is the southern Bohemian town of Cesky Krumlov.
 This picturesque medieval town dates back to the 13th century and looks like it’s straight out of a fairy tale.
-Cesky Krumlov means 'crooked meadow', and that makes sense because it’s situated on a tight bend of the Vltava River.
-Swap a vehicle for two wheels on a cycling trip this afternoon across rolling hills and through tiny hamlets (approximately 2 to 2.5 hours).
-If you have time later on, you could explore the city's castle and its fabulous masquerade hall, or climb the central tower for panoramic views over the town.
+Cesky Krumlov means 'crooked meadow', because it sits on a tight bend of the Vltava River.
+When you arrive, take a guided tour of the town with a local guide, starting in the main square.
+Wander through Old Town, see the city's oldest pharmacy then arrive at the Cesky Krumlov Castle.
+See the royal gardens from above and enjoy the panoramic views of the town below.

 Meals: Breakfast